polarityio/virustotal/README.md

 ## Installation Instructions

-Installation instructions for integrations are provided the [PolarityIO GitHub Page](https://polarityio.github.io/).
+Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).

 ## Polarity